 Go for attractive colors, interesting fabrics.
 Surprise attendees with the design and content.
 Look for something that surprises: fun foods like alcoholic lollipops, wellness kits that include vitamin packs, energy snacks and revitalizing face masks.
 Remember this is fun!
 Aim to delight.

-BONUS POINTS: Include items that parents want to bring home to their kids and family members.
+Include items that parents want to bring home to their kids and family members.
 Think toy cards, legos, those cute little squishy animals that kids just can’t help wanting to collect.
 Not only will it make parents MVPs, but the swag will stick around for weeks to come, with no risk of being left in the hotel room as an afterthought.

 So there you have it, a recipe for the perfect swag bag: something to wear, something to eat, something novel to experience.
 Remember that all your individual items add up to something great.